cschladetsch/RustP2PChat/Readme.md

 A pre-built Windows executable with full drag & drop support is available:

 ### Quick Setup
-1. Download the latest `rust-p2p-chat-windows-*.zip` from [Releases](https://github.com/your-username/RustChat/releases)
+1. Build the Windows executable using the instructions below
-2. Extract and run `START-CHAT.bat`
+2. Run with `--gui` flag for drag & drop support
 3. Drag files directly onto the chat window to send them!

 ### Building for Windows